PythonCharmers/CoffeeShop_training/README.md

    pip3 install awscli
    ```
 2. Copy your AWS Access Key ID and your AWS Secret Access Key from your IAM
-   role in the AWS managment console
+   role in the AWS management console
 3. From the command line run:
    ```sh
    aws configure